smxi/inxi/README.txt

 Make sure to update to the current inxi from the master branch before filing any issue reports.
 The code in pre 2.9 versions literally no longer exists in inxi 3.
-3.0 was a full rewrite of inxi.
-Bugs from earlier versions cannot be solved in the new version since the the pre 2.9 and the 2.9 and later versions are completely different internally.
+Bugs from earlier versions cannot be solved in the new version since the pre 2.9 and the 2.9 and later versions are completely different internally.

-inxi strives to support the widest range of operating systems and hardware, from the most simple consumer desktops, to the most advanced professional hardware and servers, and various platforms.
+inxi strives to support the widest range of operating systems and hardware, from the most simple consumer desktops, to the most advanced professional hardware and servers.

 The issues you post help maintain or expand that support, and are always appreciated since user data and feedback is what keeps inxi